Dixie Peabody

-Dixie Peabody (December 11, 1947 – February 28, 2005) was an American actress who appeared in early 1970s exploitation films from Roger Corman’s New World Pictures.
-Before she became an actress, she was a model who went by the name Diane Potter.
+Dixie Peabody (December 11, 1947 – February 28, 2005) was an American actress who appeared in exploitation films of the early 1970s produced by Roger Corman’s New World Pictures.
+Before beginning her acting career, she worked as a model under the name Diane Potter.

-Peabody starred in the Barbara Peeters–directed low-budget drive-in film Bury Me an Angel, her first real role aside from an uncredited appearance as a biker chick in Angels Die Hard.
-She also appears in Night Call Nurses and worked as a production assistant on Peeters’ Summer School Teachers (her last known credit).
+Peabody starred in the Barbara Peeters–directed low-budget drive-in film Bury Me an Angel, her first major role after an uncredited appearance as a biker in Angels Die Hard.
+She also appeared in Night Call Nurses and later worked as a production assistant on Peeters’ Summer School Teachers, which is her last known film credit.